glic3rinu/passlib/docs/lib/passlib.hash.hex_digests.rst

 .. class:: hex_sha256()
 .. class:: hex_sha512()

-    Each of these classes implements a plain hexidecimal encoded message digest, using the relevant digest function from :mod:`!hashlib`, and following the :ref:`password-hash-api`.
+    Each of these classes implements a plain hexadecimal encoded message digest, using the relevant digest function from :mod:`!hashlib`, and following the :ref:`password-hash-api`.